-b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?

-a-b) Less Than Significant Impact.
+- a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? - b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? - a-b) Less Than Significant Impact.
 Construction equipment emissions for carbon dioxide were estimated using Caltrans' Construction Emissions tool spreadsheet.
-The estimated total carbon dioxide construction emissions are 5 tons for the six-month construction period (Air Study 2018).
+The estimated total carbon dioxide construction emissions are five tons for the six-month construction period (Air Study 2018).
 The greenhouse gas emissions and climate change analysis memo indicate no significant issues for climate change or greenhouse gas.
-Best Management Practices GG 1, GG 2, and GG 3 would be implemented during construction to reduce greenhouse gas emissions and potential climate change impacts from the project (Climate Change/Greenhouse Gas memo 2020).
+Best Management Practices GG 1, GG 2, and GG 3 will be implemented during construction to reduce greenhouse gas emissions and potential climate change impacts from the project (Climate Change/Greenhouse Gas memo 2020).

-The Standard Specification AR 1 would be implemented to ensure that contractors comply with air pollution control rules, ordinances, regulations, and statutes that apply to work performed under contract, including those provided in the Government Code Section 11017 (Air Study 2018).
-The project would not conflict with any plan, policy or regulation related to reducing greenhouse gas emissions.
+The Standard Specification AR 1 will be implemented to ensure that contractors comply with air pollution control rules, ordinances, regulations, and statutes that apply to work performed under contract, including those provided in the Government Code Section 11017 (Air Study 2018).
+The project will not conflict with any plan, policy or regulation related to reducing greenhouse gas emissions.